-When you select Get Data from the Get & Transform section on the Data tab, you'll see many data sources to choose from, including files like Excel workbooks or CSV files, databases such as Access, SQL Server, Oracle, and MySQL, Azure services such as HDInsight or Blob Storage, and all sorts of other sources such as the Web, SharePoint Lists, Hadoop Files, Facebook, Salesforce, and others.
+When you select Get Data from the Get & Transform section on the Data tab (or New Query if you don't see the Get Data button), you'll see many data sources to choose from, including files like Excel workbooks or CSV files, databases such as Access, SQL Server, Oracle, and MySQL, Azure services such as HDInsight or Blob Storage, and all sorts of other sources such as the Web, SharePoint Lists, Hadoop Files, Facebook, Salesforce, and others.

 Note: You can learn about what data sources are available in which Excel versions here: Where is Get & Transform (Power Query).

 When you connect to a data source, Get & Transform displays a Navigator window, which allows you to edit the data from the source.
 When you select Edit from the Navigator window, Get & Transform launches Query Editor, a dedicated window that facilitates and displays your data connections and the transformations you apply.
 The next section, Transform, provides more information about Query Editor.